wardle/hermes/README.md

 ### What is this graph stuff you're doing?

-I think health and care data are and always will be heterogenous, incomplete and difficult to process.
+I think health and care data are and always will be heterogeneous, incomplete and difficult to process.
 I do not think trying to build entities or classes representing our domain works at scale; it is fine for toy applications and trivial data modelling such as e-observations, but classes and object-orientation cannot scale across such a complete and disparate environment.
 Instead, I